 Life was enriched by numerous trips to New York City for music and dance while summers were spent on their sailboat in Newport and on the Chesapeake.
 Their son, Breton, was born in Princeton.

 The couple and young son moved to Clearwater to get back to the Florida lifestyle which Dr. Permesly had known growing up.
-They soon welcomed a daughter, Diana, to the family.
+They soon welcomed a daughter, Dania, to the family.
 Roxanne served as educational director of the in-patient school at Medfield Center for Adolescents and established Psychotherapy Associates with her husband and a series of professionals.

 Their family relocated to Sarasota in 1988 to transition into a small and private office and an opportunity for each to work with their own referrals and serve as couples’ co-therapists.
 They believed this was the community which could provide rich educational and cultural experiences for their two children.
 As avid sailors, they enjoyed that this community also provided options for weekend retreats and a home port for a variety of adventures.